MGTheTrain/crypto-vault/README.md

 ## Getting Started

-### Preconditions
+### Prerequisites

+- Go 1.25+ installed
+- Docker (optional, for containerized deployment)
-- Install Go from the official Go website, or use this [devcontainer.json](../../.devcontainer/devcontainer.json) with the [DevContainer extensions in VS Code or other IDE supporting DevContainers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
+- Install the [DevContainer extension in VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or use the provided [devcontainer.json](.devcontainer/devcontainer.json)

-- If the `devcontainer.json` is not used, install the necessary dependencies for PKCS#11 integration on a later Linux distribution such as `Debian 12` or `Ubuntu 22.04`:
+If not using devcontainer, install dependencies for PKCS#11 integration on Debian 12+ or Ubuntu 22.04+:

 ```sh
 apt-get update